Elgemp4/CLI-MIDI-Player/README.md

-Sure!
-Here is a sample README for your "CLI-MIDI-Player" program:

----

 # CLI-MIDI-Player

 CLI-MIDI-Player is a command-line interface (CLI) program that allows you to play MIDI files easily from your terminal.
 With features to list available MIDI files, play MIDI files by index or name, specify a soundbank, and reset the playback, CLI-MIDI-Player provides a straightforward and efficient way to enjoy your MIDI music.